History of British Sweets

-The British sweet tooth has sunk deep into the economy – over £3000 million is spent on chocolates, toffees, boiled sweets and bars every year.
-During a sunny bank holiday weekend, four million sticks of rock are sold at over three hundred seaside resorts, each one with the town’s name running right through the middle of it from one end to the other; a feat of confectionary engineering that has puzzled many a child – and the occasional adult.
+The British sweet tooth has sunk deep into the economy.
+Over £3000 million is spent on chocolates, toffees, boiled sweets and bars every year.
+During a sunny bank holiday weekend, four million sticks of rock are sold at over three hundred seaside resorts.
+Each one has the town’s name running right through the middle of it, from one end to the other; a feat of confectionery engineering that has puzzles many a child and, the occasional adult!

 A DIP INTO HISTORY

-It is not popularly appreciated that the variety and range of sweets on offer today has become available only during the last hundred and twenty years or so.
-Many of today’s leading brands are in fact, less than one hundred years old.
-Crunchie was launched in 1929, Mars Bar in 1932, Black Magic in 1933 and both Kit Kat and Quality Street in 1937.
-Conversely, younger generations do not always realize for how long such brands have been part of people’s lives.
+Many of us do not perhaps appreciate that the variety and range of sweets on offer today only developed during the last hundred and twenty years or so.
+Many of today’s leading brands are, in fact, less than one hundred years old.
+Crunchie launched in 1929, Mars Bar in 1932, Black Magic in 1933 and both Kit Kat and Quality Street in 1937.
+Conversely, younger generations do not always realise how long such brands have been part of our lives.

-The origins of confectionery can be traced back to about 2000BC when the ancient Egyptians satisfied their cravings for something sweet by combining fruits and nuts with honey.
+We can trace the origins of confectionery back to about 2000BC when the ancient Egyptians satisfied their cravings for something sweet by combining fruits and nuts with honey.
 Liquorice juice, extracted from the root of the leguminous ‘Sweet Root’, is known to have been used for medicinal purposes at the same time.
-The forerunner of today’s Turkish delight was a uncompromising confection of boiled grape juice and starch cut into squares.
-Over 3000 years ago the Aztecs in Mexico were known to use the cocoa bean to make a bitter drink.
-However, it took 1500 years before that drink could be sweetened with sugar.
+The forerunner of today’s Turkish delight was an uncompromising confection of boiled grape juice and starch cut into squares.
+Over 3000 years ago the Aztecs in Mexico used the cocoa bean to make a bitter drink.
+However, it took 1500 years before that drink would be sweetened with sugar.

-Sugar was thought to have healing properties, a factor which undoubtedly helped the sale of the apothecaries medicines, but they also found a ready market for sugar confections in their own right – for those who could afford them.
-In France sugared almonds became popular and in Italy Confetti (small hard, sugar plums) were eaten especially on celebratory occasions.
+The belief that sugar had healing properties, undoubtedly helped the sale of the apothecary's medicines, but they also found a ready market for sugar confections in their own right – for those who could afford them.
+In France sugared almonds became popular and in Italy, Confetti (small hard, sugar plums), were eaten, especially on celebratory occasions.

 COCOA AND CHOCOLATE

-It was the combination of sugar and cocoa that eventually set the confectionery story alight.
+The combination of sugar and cocoa set the confectionery story alight.
 The Spanish conqueror of Mexico, Cortez, brought cocoa and the chocolate drink back to Spain in 1502.
-The addition of sugar made this bitter drink more palatable, but it took almost another hundred years for the new drink to reach the rest of Europe.
-The first shop to sell drinking chocolate in London was opened in 1657.
+The addition of sugar made this bitter drink more palatable, although it took almost another hundred years for this new drink to reach the rest of Europe.
+The first shop to sell drinking chocolate in London opened in 1657.

-The eighteenth century was witness to the birth of some prominent confectionery manufactures, and the nineteenth century with the advancement in mechanization saw them rapid expand.
+The eighteenth century witnessed the birth of some prominent confectionery manufactures, and the nineteenth century with the advancement in mechanisation saw them rapidly expand.

-Fry’s Milk Chocolate was launched in 1902, and employed a most endearing image on it’s wrapper – the faces of five boys showing the transformation of expression when being consoled with Fry’s chocolate.
+Fry’s Milk Chocolate launched in 1902 and employed a most endearing image on it’s wrapper – the faces of five boys showing the transformation of expression when being consoled with a Fry’s chocolate.
 This popular image had been used since 1886 to advertise Fry’s.

-Since the Middle Ages sugar has been mixed with medicines to 'sweeten the pill' and from the begining of the twentieth century there were many lozenges, gums and pastillies that served as throat soothers, stomach warmers or healthy energy givers.
-These are still popular today, and act to alievate pains and sores from coughs and colds.
-Cough Candy are a great example of this, and can be bought in store.
+Since the Middle Ages, sugar has been mixed with medicines to 'sweeten the pill' and from the beginning of the twentieth century there were many lozenges, gums and pastilles that served as throat soothers, stomach warmers or healthy energy givers.
+These are still popular today, and act to alleviate sore throats and coughs.
+Nipits are a great sweet for clearing the voice for example!

 CONFECTIONERY IN THE 20th CENTURY

-Confectionery has developed rapidly in the last hundred years, to the extent that today the country consumes 600 million Mars Bars every year, 200 million Cadbury's Creme Eggs and enough Kit Kats to keep pace with a machine that produces 80,000 bars an hour.
-Unfortunately to our detriment, we can no longer enjoy the pleasures of Spangles or Texan Bars.
-Oh.. so is life !!
+Confectionery has developed rapidly in the last hundred years.
+Today, for example, the country consumes 600 million Mars Bars every year, 200 million Cadbury's Creme Eggs and enough Kit Kats to keep pace with a machine that produces 80,000 bars an hour!
+Unfortunately, to our detriment, we can no longer enjoy the pleasures of Spangles or Texan Bars.
+Such is life!